mathesar-foundation/mathesar-wiki/community/mentoring.md

 title: Mentoring
 description: Mentoring opportunities at Mathesar
 published: true
-date: 2022-02-10T21:15:02.873Z
+date: 2022-02-10T23:30:38.057Z
 tags:
 editor: markdown
 dateCreated: 2022-01-18T19:23:06.554Z
 ---

-The Mathesar team plans to participate in open source mentorship programs such as **Google Summer of Code 2022**.
+The Mathesar team is applying to be a mentoring organization for **Google Summer of Code 2022**.

+In the future, we may participate in other programs such as Outreachy, CommunityBridge, etc.

 ## For Applicants
 - [Project Ideas *Current list of project ideas for our mentorship programs.*](/community/mentoring/project-ideas)